nextflow-io/nextflow/docs/config.rst

-computeResourceType Define whether use Kubernetes ``Pod`` or ``Job`` resource type to carry out Nextflow tasks (default: ``Pod``). fetchNodeName       If you trace the hostname, activate this option (default: ``false``, requires version ``22.05.0-edge`` or later). volumeClaims        (deprecated)
+computeResourceType Define whether use Kubernetes ``Pod`` or ``Job`` resource type to carry out Nextflow tasks (default: ``Pod``). fetchNodeName       If you trace the hostname, activate this option (default: ``false``, requires version ``22.05.0-edge`` or later). volumeClaims        (deprecated) maxRequestRetries   Defines the Kubernetes API max request retries (default is set to 5)
 =================== ================

 See the :ref:`k8s-page` documentation for more details.